purplebase/purplestack/context/01-stack.md

 For viewing larger images with zoom, etc use the `easy_image_viewer` package.

-If the user requests video support, use the `chewie` package that must be installed.
+If the user requests video support, use the `chewie` package (not included, must be installed).

 ### Recommended Styles by Use Case

+If the user does not specify, **Modern/Clean** style is the default.

 - **Modern/Clean**:
   - **Fonts**: Inter Variable, Outfit Variable, or Manrope